spack/spack/lib/spack/docs/site_configuration.rst

 Profiling
 ~~~~~~~~~~~~~~~~~~~~~

-Spack has some limited builtin support for profiling, and can report
+Spack has some limited built-in support for profiling, and can report
 statistics using standard Python timing tools.
 To use this feature,
 supply ``-p`` to Spack on the command line, before any subcommands.